WINE LIBRARY

 BACKGROUND

-This unique and aromatic grape has been part of our repertoire since…one of the most ancient grape varieties, originated in Greece and a very prolific family of grape varieties now found all over the world.
-The grapes were pressed whole cluster (not destemmed), then fermented 22 days in stainless steel.
+A unique and aromatic grape, Malvasia Bianca is an ancient varietal that originated in Greece and can now be found all over the world.
+After harvest, our grapes were pressed whole cluster (not destemmed), then fermented 22 days in stainless steel.
 Aged for 6 months in stainless steel, filtered then bottled.

 TASTING NOTES